Taking South Carolina’s Innovation to CESDecember 16, 2021

 - Stevara, LLC, which was founded and incorporated in 2018 in Charleston, SC by two physicians with a long track record of innovation and implementation of technology in primary care.
 The mission of Stevara, LLC is to develop solutions to improve the diagnosis and management of chronic diseases.
 (Booth #61325)

 CES has grown in prominence in recent years.
 Formerly known as the Consumer Electronics Show, innovators in the consumer electronics landscape used the event to introduce wearables and tech gadgets to early adopters like your tech-guru uncle.

-Today, it’s where hundreds of thought leaders gather “to show you how tech has never been more important in our lives,” according to the event site.
+In 2021, it’s where hundreds of thought leaders gathered “to show you how tech has never been more important in our lives,” according to the event site.